 - Properly install grab bars next to the toilet and in the shower.

 - Place non-slip mats in and beside the shower.

 - Be sure there is sufficient lighting throughout the home.

 Partnering with a professional home care agency is also a great way to keep seniors safe from falls and other injuries.
-Morning Glory Home Care, providers of top-rated home and dementia care in Alton, can provide an in-home safety evaluation to check for any fall dangers and make recommendations for modifications to ensure the safest possible environment.
+Morning Glory Home Care, providers of top-rated elder care in Edwardsville, IL and surrounding areas, can provide an in-home safety evaluation to check for any fall dangers and make recommendations for modifications to ensure the safest possible environment.
 Our caregivers are highly trained and experienced in providing necessary support for older adults to further help with fall prevention, and can transport and accompany older adults to medical appointments and procedures including eye exams, pick up prescriptions and provide medication reminders so they are taken exactly as they should be, and more.